-For example, if we did a search for marshmallow roasting sticks on Amazon, here’s what we would see on the SERP:
+For example, when we did a search for “marshmallow roasting sticks” on Amazon, this is what we saw on the SERP:

-Pretty wild, right?
-The reason for this is because Amazon sees the first product as a more relevant result when someone enters in the search term “marshmallow roasting stick” despite it not being the best seller of the bunch.
-This could be because the product has had better sales in the past, higher rates of conversion, or even better reviews.
+This could be because the product has had better sales in the past, higher rates of conversion, a lower price, or even better reviews.

 How can I use Amazon Best Sellers Rank to estimate sales?

-By far, the most powerful function of the Amazon Best Sellers Rank — other than just giving you some awesome bragging rights — is using the value to predict how often a product sells on Amazon.
+By far, the most powerful function of the Amazon Best Sellers Rank — other than bragging rights — is using the value to predict how often a product sells on Amazon.

-Consider this: say we have a product that has a BSR of #1699.
-And we know from our checking our own sales that a BSR of #1,699 translates to roughly 810 sales per month so long as our Best Sellers Rank stays roughly around that same value.
+Consider this: Let’s say we have a product that has a BSR of #1699.
+We know from our checking our own sales that a BSR of #1,699 translates to roughly 810 sales per month, as long as our Best Sellers Rank stays roughly around that same value.